teixeluis/clustered-heating-controller/README.md

 allowing users to code complex logic and even device drivers as instructions that are compiled in runtime by the interpreter.

+Given the low cost of ESP32 devices, Tasmota and Berry became a very compelling platform to leverage the potential of this hardware.
+In practice, not just allow for the creation of simple rules and configurations like we were used to with previous projects, but also provide an imperative language with objects and closures, and all of this available on the edge, without the need to compile and reflash devices in order to add new behaviour or features.

-Given the low cost of ESP32 hardware, I decided to incorporate a dev board of this type (LC Technology AC90V-250V 1 Relay ESP32 board) into a set of Delba electric heaters:
+I decided to incorporate a dev board of this type (LC Technology AC90V-250V 1 Relay ESP32 board) into a set of Delba electric heaters:

 https://templates.blakadder.com/ESP32_Relay_AC_X1.html

-These are pretty conventional ceramic heater devices, which feature the PTC heater elements, an electronic thermostat board, a fan and an IR remote control.
+These are pretty conventional ceramic heater devices, which feature the PTCheater elements, an electronic thermostat board, a fan and an IR remote control.

 <img src="docs/images/delba_heater.jpg" alt="Delba Heater" width="500"/>

+Because the controller I needed to create was too sophisticated to be implemented via Tasmota rules, and on the other hand a bit too domain specific to be coded as an integral part of the Tasmota firmware, I considered using Berry could be a good idea.
+And so it was and I don't regret the choice.

-This script should easily be adapted to other types of devices using this type of relay board.
+This Berry script should easily be adapted to other types of devices with similar characteristics, with this or simila ESP32 based board, as long as it has at least 4 available GPIOS (one being and analog input).
+A relay is also a relevant feature, especially if power or isolated control of the heater is required.

-Besides the relay board, I have added a DS18B20 temperature sensor (for measuring the air temperature), a analog Current Transformer to monitor the current consumed by each heater, an IR LED for sending commands to the heater (emulating the IR remote control), and an optocoupler to pickup the signal of the fan when is on (this way obtaining feedback on the user having turned on the heater).
+Together with the ESP32 relay board, I have added a DS18B20 temperature sensor for measuring the air temperature, a analog Current Transformer to monitor the current consumed by each heater, an IR LED for sending commands to the heater (emulating the IR remote control), and an optocoupler to pickup the signal of the fan when is on (this way obtaining feedback on the user having turned on the heater).

-In this adaptation process I looked forward to be the least invasive as possible to the original hardware, in order not to have any interference with the safety aspects of the original design, and also not to bring additional failure modes.
+In this adaptation process I looked forward to be the least invasive as possible to the original hardware in order not to have any interference with the safety aspects of the original design, and also not to bring additional failure modes.
 As such I kept the ESP32 totally isolated from the heater own electronics and the communication with its control board is only done via IR signals, and via the optocoupler.